zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 Only in the sense that _no_ hypothesis is "false"!
 Categories, words, correspond to hypotheses—probabilistic models that [make predictions](https://www.lesswrong.com/posts/a7n8GdKiAZRX86T5A/making-beliefs-pay-rent-in-anticipated-experiences).
 If I see a dolphin in the water, and I _say_, "Hey, there's a dolphin!", and you _understand_ me, that enables you to predict quite a lot about there being this-and-such kind of aquatic mammal with fins, a tail, _&c._ in the water.

-This AI technology whereby the [cause-and-effect evidential entanglement](https://www.lesswrong.com/posts/6s3xABaXKPdFwA3FS/what-is-evidence) of photons bouncing off the dolphin hiting my eyes and causing me to emit sound waves hitting your eardrum, enabled you to make predictions about what's in the water, works _because_ we happen to live in a world where the distribution of creatures has [cluster-structure](https://www.lesswrong.com/posts/WBw8dDkAWohFjWQSk/the-cluster-structure-of-thingspace) whereby dolphins have lots of things in common with each other, such that humans with a shared interest in communicating with each other [learned a convention that maps the signal](https://www.lesswrong.com/posts/4hLcbXaqudM9wSeor/philosophy-in-the-darkest-timeline-basics-of-the-evolution) "dolphin" to a _concept_ of dolphins in each human's mind.
+This AI technology whereby the [cause-and-effect evidential entanglement](https://www.lesswrong.com/posts/6s3xABaXKPdFwA3FS/what-is-evidence) of photons bouncing off the dolphin hitting my eyes and causing me to emit sound waves hitting your eardrum, enabled you to make predictions about what's in the water, works _because_ we happen to live in a world where the distribution of creatures has [cluster-structure](https://www.lesswrong.com/posts/WBw8dDkAWohFjWQSk/the-cluster-structure-of-thingspace) whereby dolphins have lots of things in common with each other, such that humans with a shared interest in communicating with each other [learned a convention that maps the signal](https://www.lesswrong.com/posts/4hLcbXaqudM9wSeor/philosophy-in-the-darkest-timeline-basics-of-the-evolution) "dolphin" to a _concept_ of dolphins in each human's mind.

 But the _dolphin_ concept/model/hypothesis is subject to the universal [_mathematical laws_](https://www.lesswrong.com/posts/eY45uCCX7DdwJ4Jha/no-one-can-exempt-you-from-rationality-s-laws) of reasoning under uncertainty.
 In particular, probability-mass flows _between_ hypotheses: as long as you [never assign a probability of _zero_](https://www.lesswrong.com/posts/QGkYCwyC7wTDyt3yT/0-and-1-are-not-probabilities) (which is a log-odds of negative infinity), nothing you believe can ever be _definitively_ [(infinitely)](https://www.lesswrong.com/posts/ooypcn7qFzsMcy53R/infinite-certainty) "falsified"—it "just" makes worse predictions as _compared to_ other hypotheses.